 View studies in the NIH Metabolomics Data Repository on the Metabolomics Workbench containing 20 or more detected lipids.
 One can browse, search, download and analyze lipidomics data from approximately 500 studies involving over 40 different species in this public repository.

 Upload and Manage Experimental Data via the Metabolomics Workbench

-The NIH Metabolomics Consortium's Data Repository and Coordinating Center (DRCC) accepts metabolomics data for small and large studies on cells, tissues and organisms via the Metabolomics Workbench.
+The NIH Common Fund's National Metabolomics Data Repository (NMDR) accepts metabolomics data for small and large studies on cells, tissues and organisms via the Metabolomics Workbench.
 The Metabolomics Workbench also provides a suite of tools for analysis and visualization of the data.

 Requirements for depositing data via the Metabolomics Workbench

 - Register for a Metabolomics Workbench account and request authorization to upload data - either by checking the "I wish to be authorized to upload data" box on the registration form or e-mailing the NMDR at firstname.lastname@example.org.

 - Log in to the Metabolomics Workbench.

 - Use the online tool to map current metabolite identifications (where possible) to the corresponding RefMet names (strongly encouraged, but not strictly required).

 - Use Metabolomics Workbench interfaces to register your study; submit metadata and processed data; and upload raw data and any supplementary material.

 Accessing and reviewing deposited data/metadata on the Metabolomics Workbench